GiorgioDaVinci/Bootstrap-Portfolio/README.md

 There is a drop down menu on the navigation bar under the work section where the user can click and be redirected to the web pages where the projects are located on a new tab.
 This makes it easier for the user to navigate between pages.

+Here is a link to the deployed website on Github Pages: https://giorgiodavinci.github.io/Bootstrap-Portfolio/

 ## License
 MIT